spacefito/ardana-input-model/2.0/examples/entry-scale-kvm/README.md

 This disk needs to be at least 512GB.
 In addition the example configures one additional disk depending on the role of the server:

-- Controllers: `/dev/sdb` is configured to be used by Swift.
+- Controllers: `/dev/sdb` and /dev/sdc are configured to be used by Swift.

 - Compute Servers: `/dev/sdb` is configured as an additional Volume Group to be used for VM storage.